carlosapgomes/otw/README.md

 Create a new firebase project.

-Create a `config/firebaseAppConfig.json`file and set all the Firebase config options (see `config/firebaseAppConfig-example.json` for the required fields).
+Create a `config/firebaseAppConfig.js`file and set all the Firebase config options (see `config/firebaseAppConfig-example.js` for the required fields).
+The Firebase config options can be found in the project console after adding a new web app.

 Download the project adminsdk service account key and save it to `config/otw-firebase-serviceaccount.json`.